 Cook them in unsalted water for approx. 20 minutes until the potatoes are tender.

 Drain the water and let the potatoes steam a little to dry them.

-Mash them well and thoroughly and add the egg yolk, fraiche, butter, tabasco and parsley in.
+Mash them well and thoroughly and add the egg yolk, fraiche, butter, chili, bacon and parsley in.
 Season with salt and pepper.

 Form the potato mash to rissoles of 1 tablespoon in size.

-Place them in a refrigerator for 30 mins so they harden and are easier to cook in one piece.
+Place them in a refrigerator for 30 mins so they harden and are easier to shape and dipped.

 Dip the rissoles first into the egg, then the breadcrumbs seasoned with salt and pepper.

 Place the rissoles on a baking tray lined with parchment and bake them in the middle og the oven for 30-40 min, until the rissoles are golden brown and crisp.

 3 DL BOILING WATER